coffee-loader

 The sourceMap option takes a value from the compiler.devtool value by default.

-The filename option takes a value from webpack loader API.
-The option value will be ignored.
+The filename option takes a value from webpack loader API, but it's value will be ignored.

 webpack.config.js